Austie Rollinson

-Austie Rollinson is the Chief Designer for the Odyssey putter brand at Callaway Golf Company.
-Rollinson has worked at Callaway since graduating college in 1991, and as head designer for the Odyssey brand since 1997.
+Austie Rollinson is the Sr. Director of Putter R&D for Scotty Cameron/Titleist at Acushnet Company, a position he's held since January 2022.
+Previously, he was Chief Designer for the Odyssey putter brand at Callaway Golf Company.
+Rollinson worked at Callaway since graduating college in 1991, and as head designer for the Odyssey brand since 1997.
 He has designed custom putters for Phil Mickelson and Ernie Els.
 After the Professional Golf Association banned anchor putters in 2012, Rollinson led the team at Oddysey that designed an arm lock putter to lock against a golfer's forearm.
 His name appears on more than 300 patents related to the design of golf equipment.

 Early life and education

 Rollinson gained his interest in golf from his father and grandfather.
 In 1986, Rollinson graduated from Morristown-Beard School in Morristown, New Jersey.
 During his senior year, his golf team won the New Jersey State Championship.
 After high school, Rollinson completed his bachelor's degree in physics at the University of Richmond in Richmond, Virginia in 1990.
 While studying science, he took elective courses in art and music.
 In 1990, Rollinson sent a letter to Ely Callaway, Jr., the founder of Callaway Golf, expressing an interest in working at the company.
 The letter led to an interview in which Callaway hired him as a golf club designer.